jonnydiamond/DatabricksAutomation/README.md

 ---
 # Update Yaml Pipeline Parameters Files

+- The Parameters file can be thought of as a quasi ARM Template for Databricks
+  - Important: Databricks API is not native to ARM and thus BICEP.
+This is a distinct disadvantage relative to Terraform which allows us to configure Databricks Workspaces and for example, Clusters, in the same place.
+  - BICEP/ARM does not rely upon a state file deployment and also deploys resources incrementally, which is more effecient
+  - There may be a lag between new feauture releases and Terraform updates.
+  - On balance, it was felt that BICEP wins out for this Azure specific deployment.
+However, I do recognise Terraform is a serious contender offering many advantages.
-- Now to update the Parameters File with amendments below.
-Do it for each environment WITHIN VS CODE.
+- Now to update the Parameters files with the amendments below.
+Do it for each environment within _VS Code_ .
 - Parameters files can be found at: /.github/workflows/Pipeline_Param/<environment-file-name>
-- Note that the Databricks specific object parameters align to the JSON syntax that would be required when interacting with the Databricks API.
 - The JSON objects are fed to their respective Bash Script, in which the Databricks/API is invoked using a For-Loop.
 Therefore, the JSON parameters file is flexible, allowing us to add and remove objects at will.
 - Important: When assigning RBACs to Users, it would be easier to use alias' instead of objectIDs, for example ciaranh@microsoft.com.
 In order to do this you require permissions to use the Graph API, requiring approval from a Global Admin.
-For simplicity, I have used ObjectId's instead, however, I am cognizant that it is far superior to use alias names.
+For simplicity, I have used ObjectId's instead.

 ```json